 How to Comply with the NIST 800-171 Mandate

-The easiest route to determining your compliance status is an assessment by an outside third party.
-You should seek out a vendor with experience in this area of compliance and assessment as well as comprehensive experience in project management.
+You should seek out a vendor with experience in NIST assessments as well as comprehensive experience in project management.
 A major benefit to using an outside third party is the level of expertise you will gain.
 By using an outside third party, you gain advanced expertise in specific areas instead of one person with a high level view, such as when using an inside resource.

 #1 Information Gathering